Jack faces jail for confronting Tiffany's rapist in EastEnders

 Is Jack going to be arrested?

-The two men meet again on Thursday 27th June and this time they come to blows.
+The two men meet again the second of a double bill on Tuesday 25th June and this time they come to blows.
 Soon the situation escalates, but could Jack end up being the one who gets sent down in a cruel twist of fate?

 EastEnders’ recent summer 2019 trailer showed a shaken Jack being led away by the police after being charged with assault, while an emotional Tiff looked on at her uncle being apprehended.